danbrough/ExoPlayer/extensions/vp9/README.md

 the extension, the next step is to tell ExoPlayer to use `LibvpxVideoRenderer`.
 How you do this depends on which player API you're using:

-* If you're passing a `DefaultRenderersFactory` to `SimpleExoPlayer.Builder`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
+* If you're passing a `DefaultRenderersFactory` to `ExoPlayerFactory.newSimpleInstance`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
 This will use `LibvpxVideoRenderer` for playback if `MediaCodecVideoRenderer` doesn't support decoding the input VP9 stream.
 Pass `EXTENSION_RENDERER_MODE_PREFER` to give `LibvpxVideoRenderer` priority over `MediaCodecVideoRenderer`.
 * If you've subclassed `DefaultRenderersFactory`, add a `LibvpxVideoRenderer` to the output list in `buildVideoRenderers`.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.
 * If you've implemented your own `RenderersFactory`, return a `LibvpxVideoRenderer` instance from `createRenderers`.
 ExoPlayer will use the first `Renderer` in the returned array that supports the input media format.
-* If you're using `ExoPlayer.Builder`, pass a `LibvpxVideoRenderer` in the array of `Renderer`s.
+* If you're using `ExoPlayerFactory.newInstance`, pass a `LibvpxVideoRenderer` in the array of `Renderer`s.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.

 Note: These instructions assume you're using `DefaultTrackSelector`.
 If you have a custom track selector the choice of `Renderer` is up to your implementation, so you need to make sure you are passing an `LibvpxVideoRenderer` to the player, then implement your own logic to use the renderer for a given track.

-## Rendering options ##

-There are two possibilities for rendering the output `LibvpxVideoRenderer` gets from the libvpx decoder:

-* GL rendering using GL shader for color space conversion
-  * If you are using `SimpleExoPlayer` with `PlayerView`, enable this option by setting `surface_type` of `PlayerView` to be `video_decoder_surface_view`.
-  * Otherwise, enable this option by sending `LibvpxVideoRenderer` a message of type `C.MSG_SET_OUTPUT_BUFFER_RENDERER` with an instance of `VideoDecoderOutputBufferRenderer` as its object.

-* Native rendering using `ANativeWindow`
-  * If you are using `SimpleExoPlayer` with `PlayerView`, this option is enabled by default.
-  * Otherwise, enable this option by sending `LibvpxVideoRenderer` a message of type `C.MSG_SET_SURFACE` with an instance of `SurfaceView` as its object.

-Note: Although the default option uses `ANativeWindow`, based on our testing the GL rendering mode has better performance, so should be preferred.
+`LibvpxVideoRenderer` can optionally output to a `VpxVideoSurfaceView` when not being used via `SimpleExoPlayer`, in which case color space conversion will be performed using a GL shader.
+To enable this mode, send the renderer a message of type `LibvpxVideoRenderer.MSG_SET_OUTPUT_BUFFER_RENDERER` with the `VpxVideoSurfaceView` as its object, instead of sending `MSG_SET_SURFACE` with a `Surface`.

 ## Links ##